KTSM-TV: Programming

-KTSM-TV clears most of the NBC network schedule.
-However, the station preempted the CNBC program Mad Money which formerly aired as part of the network's overnight block (although it cleared the rebroadcast of the fourth hour of Today which preceded it nationally).
-The station aired infomercials in place of Mad Money.

-Syndicated programs broadcast by KTSM-TV include Rachael Ray, Karamo, Dr. Phil, and TMZ.
+KTSM-TV clears the NBC schedule fully in-pattern, including NBA Coast 2 Coast Tuesdays, with KTSM often the only NBC station across the network to air both the respective 6 p.m.
+MT and 9 p.m.
+MT Eastern and Western games each Tuesday night.
+KTSM's 10 p.m. newscast on that evening is streamed live on the station's website and app, and is aired on tape delay after the end of the Western game.

 For many years, the station delayed the airing of NBC's daytime game shows which later were seen in the afternoon hours.
 Instead, KTSM-TV showed Dialing for Dollars and daytime soaps.
 The NET/PBS shows Sesame Street and Mister Rogers' Neighborhood were also broadcast due to the lack of a full-market public television station in the area at the time.
 Las Cruces–based KRWG-TV (channel 22) was an NET/PBS member, but its reception was spotty in parts of the El Paso TV market due to the Franklin Mountains cutting across western El Paso.
 NET/PBS arranged for channel 9 to carry select children's programs including Sesame Street.
 Sesame Street aired on the station from its debut in 1969 until El Paso PBS station KCOS signed on in August 1978.
 Before KRWG-TV signed on the air in 1973, KTSM aired a number of additional programs from NET/PBS.